 While breweries abound in Santa Cruz County, taprooms offer the chance to sample numerous breweries in one setting.
 From boisterous beer halls to relaxed beer gardens, you can taste your way through the many brew styles that have made Santa Cruz County a craft beer destination.
 Plus, many taprooms are matching the quality of their brews with destination-worthy eats.
 Drop into the following spots, and tap into the local craft beer scene.

-Santa Cruz is experiencing a craft beer renaissance.
-The region — better known for its wine — hasn’t been widely regarded as a mecca for beer lovers.
-But that’s about to change.
-The local scene has gained new momentum from a recent batch of breweries and taprooms and overwhelming support from locals.
-And there’s no end in
+Santa Cruz County has been experiencing a craft beer renaissance.
+The region — better known for its wine — hasn’t always been widely regarded as a mecca for beer lovers.
+But that’s all changed.
+The local scene has gained momentum from an ever growing list of breweries and taprooms and overwhelming support from locals.
+And there’s no

 Beloved sparkling cider and apple juice producer S. Martinelli & Company is celebrating its 150th anniversary this year, and we’re bubbling over with excitement!
 Founded in Watsonville in 1868-the same year Ulysses S. Grant was elected President-the effervescent company is still family-owned, locally-based, and making juice the way they always have: fresh and 100% natural.
 We’ve got the inside scoop below, and trust us, it gets juicy!